nova-video-player/aos-avos/doc/audio_speed_audiotrack_architecture.md

 ## Overview

 This document details the architecture for audio speed changes in the AVOS player.
 The implementation relies on a time-scaled (`ts`) internal clock, anchored conversions between the real-stream and time-scaled domains, and a unique video synchronization mechanism in the sink.
-Speed changes are now applied seamlessly by retargeting the timeline mapping instead of issuing a self-seek.
+In the AudioTrack PlaybackParams path, speed changes are applied seamlessly by retargeting the timeline mapping without a self-seek.
+(The atempo path may optionally use a frame-accurate seek; see the atempo architecture doc.)

 ## Time Domains